 Fee must be paid prior to the date of the event.

-A $50 refundable deposit is due at the time of submitting your Reed Community Building/Facility Use Request Form(s).
-This fee has been instituted due to the booking of and then cancellations of requested times,
+A $50 refundable deposit is due at the time of Reservation Processing.
+This fee has been instituted due to the booking of and then cancellations of requested times, without notice.

 The Recreation Commission has noticed that the building use requests for extended periods (for example for September through June) have increased.
 If the Commission approves extended use requests, they have realized that this then tends to limit the ability to have space available for Recreation Programs.
 Therefore, if an extended use application is approved, the Recreation Commission reserves the right to request an organization to discontinue the use of the building, with a 60 day notice, if the space becomes needed to run a Recreation Department program.